 This is how the Independence Day Fireworks works:

-we'll send you the book of instructions and the giant Rand McNally Road Atlas,
+As soon as we hear from you, we'll send you the book of instructions and the giant Rand McNally Road Atlas,

 upon which the course wends its way northward the length of North America (in odd-numbered years it's southward).